Teen Behavior. Depression. Anxiety.

 If you are interested in earning 1 graduate credit from University of Wisconsin-Eau Claire for this program, you will be asked to complete registration paperwork and pay the additional $199 fee the day of the program.

-This program is offered in partnership with UW-Green Bay Continuing Professional Education at the following locations: Weston, Grafton and Green Bay.
+The Green Bay program is offered in partnership with UW-Green Bay Continuing Professional Education.

 The Kenosha program is offered in partnership with UW-Parkside Center for Community Partnerships.